 Ethiopia has developed a Technical and Vocational Training System (TVET) to train the necessary workforce to meet current and future labour market demands.
 The TVET requires that education be provided in a 70:30 ratio (i.e. 70% practical and 30% theoretical).
 In practice, practical teaching is rarely implemented.
-TVET and polytechnic colleges are mostly located in peri-urban areas, where urban horticulture activities are conducted on both a small and large scales.
-In these regions, young men and women are often underemployed.
-Currently, TVET programmes and lessons are solely oriented towards conventional agriculture which uses chemical inputs, etc. Prior to the establishment of our project, no training had been set up to teach organic agriculture techniques.

-b.
+TVET and polytechnic colleges are mostly located in peri-urban areas, where b.
 Bishoftu, an area of opportunity for the development of organic agriculture